isa-ulisboa/msc-gis/exercises/msc-gis-ex07_editing_QGIS.md

     - a) to record each feature geometry and attribute values or
     - b) to record several/all the features geometry and, only after, to open the layer attribute table and to record every feature attribute value.

    By default, the a) option is on.
-Use the menu Settings / Options / Digitizing window to enable (inside the Feature creation section) Suppress attribute form pop-up after feature creation in order to set on the b) option.
+Use the menu **Settings --> Options --> Digitizing** window to enable (inside the Feature creation section) Suppress attribute form pop-up after feature creation in order to set on the b) option.
 The b) option is usually more efficient but it requires some additional precautions ...

 - 3.5.
 Open the layer attribute table and analyze the result (the fid attribute values will be automatically created whenever you Save Layer Edits)